PSeitz/bpu_trasher/README.md

 This is an unconditional branch.
 It's its own type, since the BPU has a special handling for it.
 Instructions: `RET`

+## 2-Level Adaptive Predictor

+The 2-level adaptive predictor is a common branch predictor used in modern processors.

+The 2-level adaptive predictor consists of two tables:
+1. The Branch History Table (BHT)
+2. The Pattern History Table (PHT)

+The BHT is a table that stores the history of the last N branches.
+The PHT is a table that stores the prediction of the last N branches.
+The BHT is used to index the PHT.
+The PHT is used to predict the outcome of the branch.

+### Branch target buffer (BTB)
+The BTB is a cache that stores the target address of the most the frequently used conditional and unconditional branches.

+Depending on the CPU, there may be different branch target buffers for different types of branches.
+For example, there may be a separate BTB for indirect branches.

 ## Loop/Switch Counter
 The loop counter is a special case of a branch predictor that is used to predict the number of iterations of a loop.